iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

    - GTO config files with stage names are specific to a Git repository.
 So, they apply only to models within one repository.
-   - Currently, you cannot make entries to the GTO config file from Iterative Studio.
+   - Currently, you cannot make entries to the GTO config file from DVC Studio.
    - If you define stages in the config file at any point, any stage assignments after that point can use only the names defined in the config file.